cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-row--user-story-template.md

 <br><ins>**FOLDERS:**</ins>
-*What folders does this enhancement affect/apply to?*
+*List the Folders this enhancement affect/apply to?*
 1.
 2.

 <br><ins>**USER ROLES:**</ins>
-*What user roles does this enhancement affect/apply to?*
+*List the user roles this enhancement affect/apply to?*
 1.
 2.